Privacy Policy

 4 Use and disclosure of information

-Our policy is to only use personal information for the purpose which was either specified or reasonably apparent at the time when the information was collected.
+We only use personal information for the purpose which was either specified or reasonably apparent at the time when the information was collected.
 Personal information we collect about you will only be held, used and disclosed as is reasonably necessary for our business purposes and as permitted by law.
 We use your personal information for the following purposes:

 • providing the products or services that you have requested or the entity you represent has requested;